 Yes, Tadalafil is approved for treating Pulmonary Arterial Hypertension (PAH).
 It relaxes the pulmonary blood lungs, enhances blood flow, and lightens the heart’s stress.

-When referencing outside resources, GoodrxMedicine always provides full citations.
+When referencing outside resources, GoodRxMedicine always provides full citations.
 To learn more about the measures we use to maintain the quality of our content, please review our Content Information Policy.